 The Project EI will document the establishment of OHV blocking measures at each crossing location upon completion.
-The documentation will identify what measures were installed, date of completion, and will include photographs of the sites.
-In conjunction with its post-construction restoration monitoring, Atlantic will monitor each site for two full seasons following installation of the blocking measures, and will annually prepare a report documenting their effectiveness.
+The documentation will identify what measures were installed, the date of completion, and will include photographs of the sites.
+In conjunction with its post-construction restoration monitoring, Atlantic will monitor each site for two years following completion of construction activities on the specific spread, and will annually prepare a report documenting their effectiveness.
 Each OHV blocking location will be visited to photograph the site, assess whether OHV use appears to be occurring and what, if any corrective measures are recommended.
 Any necessary corrective measures will be determined in consultation with USFS staff.

 After two years, the locations will be monitored periodically by USFS and pipeline operations staff to determine whether further corrective action is warranted.
-Regular aerial patrols will also note changed conditions on the right-of-way, such as the appearance of vehicle tracks, that may provide evidence of unauthorized OHV use along the pipeline.
+Regular aerial patrols22 will also note changed conditions on the right-of-way, such as the appearance of vehicle tracks that may provide evidence of unauthorized OHV use along the pipeline.